nickslevine/zebras/README.md

 **See the project roadmap on the zebras wiki [here](https://github.com/nickslevine/zebras/wiki/Zebras---Project-Roadmap).**

-**A guide to using Zebras in a JS Jupyter notebook can be found on the zebras wiki [here](https://github.com/nickslevine/zebras/wiki/Zebras-in-a-Jupyter-Notebook).**
+**A guide to using zebras in a JS Jupyter notebook can be found on the zebras wiki [here](https://github.com/nickslevine/zebras/wiki/Zebras-in-a-Jupyter-Notebook).**

 ## To Install
 ### Locally with Node / Jupyter